agnieszkaSzulc/frontend-exercise-one/README.md

 There should be also the possibility to filter recipes by ingredients type (multi select), ingredients (multi select - it should contain only results corresponding to the previous selection) and total cook time.
 - Extended view of selected recipe containing all of the data in readable way.

+4. Please fork this repo and commit at every important step, git history is also important for us.
+When you will be finished, create a PR with your implementation and contact us.